 The WH-XB700 have poor soundstage.
 The PRTF graph shows a poor amount of pinna activation and it also isn’t accurate.
 Also, the notch near 10kHz isn’t deep enough to bring their soundstage out of the listener's head.
 This and their closed-back on-ear design suggest a soundstage that is relatively small, unnatural, and won’t be speaker-like.

 The noise isolation performance is poor.
-The Sony WH-XB700 don't have active noise cancelling and don’t isolate in the bass range, meaning they will let in the rumbles of airplanes and bus engines, which won’t be the best option for public transit.
+The Sony WH-XB700 are active noise canceling, like the WH-XB900N, and don’t isolate in the bass range, meaning they will let in the rumbles of airplanes and bus engines, which won’t be the best option for public transit.
 In the mid-range, important for blocking out speech, they isolate by about 10dB, which is okay.
 In the treble range, they reduce ambient noise by about 28dB, which is decent for blocking out sharp sounds such as S and Ts and A/C noise.